ibm-cloud-docs/solution-tutorials/vpc-tg-dns-iam.md

    source local.env
    ```

-The shared team can swap in a load balancer above the instance.
+The shared team can inserta a load balancer above the instance.
 For now the load balancer pool will only have the single instance created earlier.
 See the lb.tf for the implementation.
 The dns record is this snippet:

    ```
    # shared.widgets.com